Page Content

 Research training

 You are required to participate in one or more research projects in clinical, laboratory or basic investigation during your Child and Adolescent Neurology Residency.
-To facilitate development of research skills, Nemours offers courses in research methodology and evidence-based medicine, which residents are encouraged to attend.
+To facilitate the development of research skills, Nemours offers courses in research methodology and evidence-based medicine, which residents are encouraged to attend.

 Short-term research projects require a two- to six-month commitment and do not take time away from your residency responsibilities.
 You have ample opportunity to pursue projects such as patient-generated case reports and chart reviews under the supervision of a faculty research mentor.